Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Model Setup

 \begin{assumption}[i.i.d.
 Clusters] The $M$ clusters are i.i.d., i.e., tuples $(\c(X),\c(Y),\c(Z))$ for $c=1,\dots,M$ are drawn i.i.d. from some compactly-supported population distribution $\mathbb{P}$. \end{assumption}

 Many applications exhibit a natural clustering structure.
 For example, clusters may be households \citep{vazquez2017identification} or dormitory rooms \citep{sacerdote2001peer}.
 We use households as a running example throughout the paper (see Figure \ref{fig:family}).
 The mechanism behind the clustering structure could be exogenous (e.g., assigned externally based on units' characteristics) or endogenous (e.g., through homophily).
 Even in general network settings where a clustering structure is not obvious, graph segmentation or sampling techniques can be used to partition the network into clusters \citep{ugander2013graph,saint2019using}.
-To address settings where clusters are potentially correlated with each other, we discuss the generalization to weakly connected clusters in Section \ref{subsec:network}, although we leave a systematic treatment of general network interference settings to future work.
+To address settings where clusters are potentially correlated with each other, we discuss the generalization to weakly connected clusters in Appendix \ref{subsec:network}.
+Note that our framework allows units' covariates and treatments to be arbitrarily correlated among units in the same cluster, thus allowing for contagion of treatments in addition to homophily.

 Next, we allow a unit's potential outcomes to depend on the treatment assignments of its \emph{neighbors} (in addition to its own treatment) within the same cluster, which relaxes the SUTVA assumption \citep{rubin1980randomization,rubin1986comment}.
-However, we assume for now no interference between units in different clusters \citep{halloran1995causal}. \cite{sobel2006randomized} calls this the partial interference assumption.
-This assumption is reasonable for applications with disjoint or sufficiently separate clusters, e.g., in space or time \citep{sobel2006randomized,hudgens2008toward}.
+However, we impose the partial interference assumption \citep{sobel2006randomized}, where there is no interference between units in different clusters \citep{halloran1995causal}.
+This assumption is reasonable for applications with disjoint or sufficiently separate clusters, e.g., in space or time.

 \begin{assumption}[Partial Interference] For any unit $i$ in cluster $c$, unit $i$'s potential outcomes can only depend on the treatment assignments of units within the same cluster $c$. \end{assumption}